12 Creative Ways to Celebrate Winter Solstice

 4. Make Nature Mandalas

 Throughout nature you can see symmetry and repeated patterns.
-Create your own nature mandalas utilizing natural materials like berries, acorns, pine needles found in nature.
+Create your own nature mandalas utilizing natural materials like berries, acorns, and pine needles found in nature.
 Creating nature art is a wonderful way to celebrate the beauty of this winter season.

 5. Go on a Sunset Walk or Lantern Lit Night Hike